At intake, the priority is to observe the kitten before medicating or placing into group care.

 If fleas are found →

-Only bath after watching an instructional video and if the kittens are warm.
+Only bathe after watching an instructional video and if the kittens are warm and stable (use DAWN never a shampoo with any chemicals)

 🧭 After 24 Hours — Placement Decision